In today’s competitive professional landscape, maximizing billable hours is a top priority for individuals and businesses across various industries.

 Demonstrate your achievements and capacity for more work, and emphasize how the increased hours will positively impact the business.

-Billing consulting hours usually involves tracking the time spent on each client or project with a time-tracking tool and charging accordingly.
+Billing consulting hours usually involve tracking the time spent on each client or project with a time-tracking tool and charging accordingly.

 Create detailed invoices that outline the services provided, the duration of each task, and the applicable billing rate to build trust with clients.